 Do you need a minimum amount of savings?

 Generally, lenders specify a minimum amount of savings to be approved for a family offset mortgage.
-You can usually expect this to be about 10% of the property’s value so if your child has found a property in Pimlico worth £350,000, you’ll need savings of at least £35,000.
+You can usually expect this to be about 10% of the property’s value.
+Therefore, if your child has found a property in Pimlico worth £350,000, you’ll need savings of at least £35,000.
 Some lenders stipulate a minimum amount to be held in the savings account no matter how much the property is worth.
 Other lenders also insist that you have a minimum annual income.

 The eligibility criteria for a family offset mortgage